noopta/personal_ai_assistant_fe/replit.md

 # Lucius AI Assistant - Replit Environment

 ## Project Overview
-Lucius AI Assistant is a React-based frontend for an AI-powered multi-app task manager.
-The application provides a chat interface for managing tasks and integrating with productivity tools like Gmail, Google Calendar, and Notion.
+Lucius AI Assistant is a cross-platform AI-powered productivity assistant available as both a React web application and a native iOS app.
+The application provides a chat interface for managing tasks and integrating with productivity tools like Gmail, Google Calendar, and Notion (coming soon).

 ## Technical Stack
 - **Frontend Framework**: React 19.1.0 (Create React App)